svilupp/PromptingTools.jl/docs/src/examples/building_RAG.md

 First RAG in two lines?
 Done!

 What does it do?
-- `build_index` will chunk the documents into smaller pieces, embed them into numbers (to be able to judge similarity of chunks) and, optionally, create a lookup index of metadata/tags for each chunk)
+- `build_index` will chunk the documents into smaller pieces, embed them into numbers (to be able to judge the similarity of chunks) and, optionally, create a lookup index of metadata/tags for each chunk)
   - `index` is the result of this step and it holds your chunks, embeddings, and other metadata!
 Just show it :)
 - `airag` will
   - embed your question
-  - find the closest chunks in the index
+  - find the closest chunks in the index (use parameters `top_k` and `minimum_similarity` to tweak the "relevant" chunks)
-  - [OPTIONAL] extract any potential tags/filters from the question and apply them to filter down the potential candidates
+  - [OPTIONAL] extracts any potential tags/filters from the question and applies them to filter down the potential candidates (use `extract_metadata=true` in `build_index`, you can also provide some filters explicitly via `tag_filter`)
-  - [OPTIONAL] rerank the candidate chunks
+  - [OPTIONAL] re-ranks the candidate chunks (define and provide your own `rerank_strategy`, eg Cohere ReRank API)
+  - build a context from the closest chunks (use `chunks_window_margin` to tweak if we include preceding and succeeding chunks as well, see `?build_context` for more details)
-- generate an answer from the closest chunks
+- generate an answer from the closest chunks (use `return_context=true` to see under the hood and debug your application)

-You should save the index for later!
+You should save the index for later to avoid re-embedding / re-extracting the document chunks!

 ````julia
 serialize("examples/index.jls", index)